varlogtim/xcalar-infra/ovirt/README.md

 More Examples:

-Create a 4 node cluster from VMs on node4-cluster, with the latest RC build
+Create 4 node Xcalar cluster using VMs with defaults (8 GB RAM, 4 cores, latestBuildTrunk prod build, and VMs created on node2-cluster in Ovirt) The VMs will be named myvms-vm0, myvms-vm1, myvms-vm2, and myvms-vm3.

-    ./ovirttool.sh --vms=4 --createcluster
+    ./ovirttool.sh --count=4 --vmbasename=myvms

+Create a single VM called anewvm, with no Xcalar installation

+    ./ovirttool.sh --count=1 --vmbasename=anewvm --noinstaller

-Create a 4 node cluster, but make VMs on node2-cluster (node4-cluster is default)
+Create a 2 node cluster with defaults, but make VMs on node2-cluster (feynman is default).

-    ./ovirttool.sh --vms=3 --homenode=node2-cluster --createcluster
+The VMs are called vmname-vm0 and vmname-vm1, respectively.

+    ./ovirttool.sh --count=2 --vmbasename=vmname --ovirtcluster=node2-cluster

-Create a 4 node cluster, with VMs having 8GB memory and 2 cores each
+Create a 4 node cluster, with VMs having 16GB memory and 2 cores each

-    ./ovirttool.sh --vms=4 --createcluster --ram=8 --cores=2
+    ./ovirttool.sh --count=4 --vmbasename=myvms --ram=16 --cores=2

+Create a 4 node cluster, but use latest RC debug installation.
+(the --installer arg to specify must be an URL you can curl, for an RPM installer on netstore)

+    ./ovrittool.sh --count=4 --vmbasename=myvms --installer=http://netstore/builds/Release/xcalar-latest-installer-debug

-Create a 4 node cluster, but use an installer from a BuildCustom job on Jenkins (the --installer arg to specify must be a path on Netstore to an RPM installer)
+Create a 4 node cluster, but use an installer from a BuildCustom job on Jenkins

-    ./ovrittool.sh --vms=4 --createcluster --installer=builds/byJob/BuildCustom/10384/prod/xcalar-1.3.0-10384-installer
+    ./ovrittool.sh --count=4 --vmbasename=myvms --installer=http://netstore/builds/byJob/BuildCustom/10384/prod/xcalar-1.3.0-10384-installer

-Create just a single VM with the latest RC build
+Create just a single VM with the latest BuildTrunk prod build, called myvms

-    ./ovirttool.sh --vms=1
+    ./ovirttool.sh --count=1 --vmbasename=myvms

 Create 2 single VMs with latest RC build, and do not make them in to a cluster after install

-    ./ovirttool.sh --vms=2
+    ./ovirttool.sh --count=2 --vmbasename=myvms --nocluster

 Create 2 single VMs but don't install Xcalar on them

-    ./ovirttool.sh --vms=2 --noxcalar
+    ./ovirttool.sh --count=2 --vmbasename=myvms --no-installer

 To save time, you can supply your username when you call the script, to bypass script prompting you for this information